 Madrid, the capital city of Spain formed the last leg of our Europe trip (read our adventures in Seville, Granada, Lisbon and Algarve by clicking on these hot links).
 Its a new-ish city, compared to the old world charm of Seville and Granada, and is a bustling metropolis filled with many attractions.
 In this post, I will guide you through some of the popular Madrid tourist attractions as well as a fun food tour that we joined during our 72 hour stay in the capital city.
 Much like in Lisbon, Seville and Granada, we opted for an Airbnb apartment too in Madrid which is conveniently located on Calle Arrieta, and is a stone’s throw from the Opera Metro Station.
 For your convenience, I have split the guide by day while listing the many Madrid tourist attractions.
-And if you have more time on your hands, read this guide to scenic nature escapades near Madrid or this charming guide on a day trip to Segovia that are easy day trips from the capital!
+And if you have more time on your hands, read this guide to scenic nature escapades near Madrid or this charming guide on a day trip to Segovia or Montserrat that are easy excursions from the capital!

 Madrid tourist attractions # 1.
 Puerto Del Sol